retrodaredevil/docker-lavender-jdk/README.md

       * Slim
       * Regular

+## Exceptions

+I've found that these specific architectures could not be supported:

+* linux/mips64le
+  * This affects `debian:bookworm*` base images, as Debian Bookworm is the only base Docker image that supports `linux/mips64le`
+  * I plan to test this architecture on new base images but if the build fails for `linux/mips64le` on a new base image, I will not support `linux/mips64le`.

 ## Why Make This?

 There are countless other Docker images containing JREs, but many of them don't have arm/v7 support,